New Photos Show Shooter In Brazen Targeted Killing Of UnitedHealthcare CEO In Manhattan

 The executive, Brian Thompson of UnitedHealthCare, was shot outside the the New York Hilton Midtown at 1335 Sixth Ave. at around 6:45 a.m.
 Wednesday, Dec.
 4, the NYPD said.

-The gunman, wearing a black face mask, a gray backpack, and a dark jacket, approached the victim from behind.
+The gunman, wearing a black face mask, a gray backpack, and a dark jacket, approached the victim from behind as seen in a surveillance video obtained by CNN (Warning: graphic.)

-He struck Thompson, who was dressed in a blue suit, in the back and the right calf with a silenced gun, according to NYPD Commissioner Jessica Tisch during a news conference.
+His shots struck Thompson, who was dressed in a blue suit, in the back and the right calf with a silenced gun, NYPD Commissioner Jessica Tisch said during a news conference.

-Thompson was critically injured and rushed to Mount Sinai Hospital in Manhattan, where he was later pronounced dead, police said.
+Thompson was critically injured and rushed to St. Luke's Roosevelt Hospital in Manhattan, where he was later pronounced dead, police said.

 "The motive for this murder currently is unknown, but based on the evidence we have so far, it does appear that the victim was specifically targeted, but at this point we do not know why," NYPD Chief of Detectives Joseph Kenny said at the news conference.
 "This does not appear to be a random act of violence."

-The suspect, a white man described as likely being in his 30s, fled the scene of the shooting on an electric bike and rode north into Central Park at around 7 a.m.
+The suspect, a white man described as likely being in his 30s, fled the scene of the on foot, before pickup up an electric bike that had been kept in an alley, and riding north into Central Park at around 7 a.m., the NYPD added.

 Thompson, a lifelong Midwest resident, was the valedictorian at the University of Iowa.
 He is survived by his wife, Paulette, and two sons.

-Paulette Thompson told NBC News that her husband had been getting threats in the weeks leading up to the shooting.
+Paulette Thompson said that her husband had been getting threats in the weeks leading up to the shooting.

 "There had been some threats," she said in a phone interview with NBC News.
 "Basically, I don’t know, a lack of coverage?
 I don’t know details.
 I just know that he said there were some people that had been threatening him."